aws-samples/personalization-apis/docs/api_entry_points.md

 }
 ```

-URI path to get item recommendations for user `1234` from the above configuration:
+The GET URI path to get item recommendations for user `1234` from the above configuration would look like this:

 `GET /recommend-items/my-store/recommended-for-you/1234`

 The URI path starts with the API action type (`recommend-items`), then the namespace (`my-store`), then the recommender (`recommended-for-you`), and then finally the user ID (`1234`).
 Additional optional parameters, such as `numResults`, could be added as query string parameters.
-Note too that there is a filter defined in the configuration.
+Note too that there is a filter defined in the configuration above.
 When a filter is declared in the configuration, it is automatically applied to `GetRecommendations` calls for the recommender variation.
+If the `filter` parameter is specified in the query string, it will override the filter(s) specified in the configuration.

 ### Related items API action